Understanding the use of the UKCA Mark for UK markets

 Using both the CE and UKCA marking

 Goods can carry both the CE and UKCA markings so long as they are fully compliant with both UK and EU regulations.
-CSA Group maintains both an EU-27 Notified Body (CSA Group Netherlands B.V, Notified Body number 2813), and an UK Approved Body (Sira Certification Service No. 0518) ensuring we can offer UKCA and CE services in a seamless and efficient manner.
+CSA Group maintains both an EU-27 Notified Body (CSA Group Netherlands B.V, Notified Body number 2813), and a UK Approved Body ( CSA Group Testing UK Ltd No. 0518) status and can offer UKCA and CE services in a seamless and efficient manner.

 Frequently Asked Questions about Brexit and the new UKCA marking